 Talk to an Attorney About Your Verbal Agreement

 Our litigation attorneys encourage you to push back if a contractor’s work is not to your satisfaction.
 You have options to enforce a verbal contract.
-If you’re in this situation, call 303-688-0944 to begin your free case assessment.
+If you’re in this situation, call 303-688-0944 to begin your case assessment.